 - 6.1.
-Congestion management procedures may generate revenue for TSOs only in case of congestion.
-The procedure for the distribution of these revenues will be established by the Regulatory Authorities and it shall neither distort the allocation process in favour of any party requesting capacity or energy nor provide a disincentive to TSOs to decrease the amount of congestion. - 6.2.
-The revenues resulting from the allocation of interconnection capacity shall be used for one or more of the following purposes: - (1) Guaranteeing the actual availability of the allocated capacity - (2) Network investments required for maintaining or increasing the interconnection capacities - (3) As an income to be taken into account in the process of calculating the network tariffs
+Congestion management procedures may generate revenue for TSOs via market based mechanisms only in cases where of congestionrequests for transmission access exceeding the available capacity.
+The procedure for the distribution of these revenues will be established by the Regulatory Authorities and it shall neither distort the allocation process in favour of any party requesting capacity or energy nor provide a disincentive to TSOs to indecrease the amount of available transmission capacitycongestion. - 6.2.
+In addition to covering the costs of the allocation procedures, -tThe revenues resulting from the allocation of interconnection capacity shall be used for one or more of the following purposes: - (1) Guaranteeing the actual availability of the allocated capacity - (2) Network investments required for maintaining or increasing the interconnection capacities - (3) As an income to be taken into account in the process of calculating the network tariffs

-National Regulators shall be transparent about the use of these revenues.
+National Regulators shall be transparent about the priority in the use of these revenues.

 6.3.
-The congestion income shall be shared among the involved TSOs according to criteria agreed between TSOs involved and approved by the respective Regulators.
+The congestion income shall be shared among the involved TSOs Member States according to criteria agreed between TSOs involved and approved by the respective Regulators.

-6.4.
-TSOs shall clearly establish beforehand the use they will make of any congestion rent they may obtain and report on the actual use of these rents.
-Regulatory authorities shall verify that this use complies with the Regulation and Guidelines and that the total amount of congestion rents resulting from the allocation of interconnection capacity are devoted to any of the three purposes described in 6.1 of these Guidelines.

-of 5.5.
-On an annual basis, and by 31, July [REMARK: aligning with the other reporting dates] each year, the regulatory authorities must publish a report setting out the use made of the revenues in question together with a verification that this use complies with the Regulation and these Guidelines
+- 6.4.
+TSOs shall clearly establish beforehand the use they will make of any congestion incomerent they may obtain and report on the actual use of these incomerents.
+Regulatory authorities shall verify that this use complies with the Regulation and Guidelines and that the total amount of congestion incomerents resulting from the allocation of interconnection capacity are devoted to any of the three purposes described in 6.24 of these Guidelines. - 6.5.
+On an annual basis, and by 310 JuneJuly [REMARK: aligning with the other reporting dates] each year, the regulatory authorities must publish a report setting out the use made of the revenues in question together with a verification that this use complies with the Regulation and these Guidelines and that the total amount of congestion incomerents is devoted to any of the three prescribed purposes. - 6.6.
+When taken into account in the process of calculating the network tariffs, congestion income rents-should lead to a reduction of tariffs on top of any other regulatory method used for the calculation of tariffs.